Pharmaceutical Quality Management System (QMS) is a set of procedures and practices that contribute to product quality.

 For example, the supply chain department proposes to change the packaging size to reduce logistics costs.
 The quality department analyzes the packaging requirement in light of accredited regulatory bodies and approves the change.
 The engineering department analyzes the current equipment and its system to apply the change.
 After approvals from these departments supply chain orders the new packaging material size to implement in a small number of products.
 When these small quantities of products are prepared, the supply chain checks for its success and communicates it to all relevant departments.

-After approval from the supply chain, the production department updates its standard operating procedure (SOP) and communicates it to the Quality and Engineering department.
+After approval from the supply chain, the production department updates its pharmaceutical standard operating procedure (SOP) and communicates it to the Quality and Engineering department.
 The change is made official in change control format, with necessary approvals from the Production, Quality, and Engineering departments.
-The change is then reviewed by higher management to made part of the company’s policy and process.
+The change is then reviewed by higher management to make part of the company’s policy and process.

 Fortunately, Change Management Software by SimplerQMS makes the change management process a whole lot easier.
 It allows you to automatically track changes to SOPs, instructions, products, and product processes.
 Using the software, you can easily send changes through the approval process, and ensure that changes are implemented.

 Management Review of Process Performance and Product Quality

 Management review is a process of reviewing process and product quality across various management hierarchy levels to escalate urgent quality and product problems.
 The purpose of management review is to propose improvements in product quality and process.